-Cash flies onto NJ highway causing crashes chaos
+Cash flies onto NJ highway causing crashes, chaos

-EAST RUTHERFORD, N.J. — An armored truck spilled cash onto a New Jersey highway, causing chaos and traffic.
+EAST RUTHERFORD, N.J. — An armored truck spilled cash onto a New Jersey highway, causing chaos and traffic Thursday.

-At about 8:30 a.m., an armored security truck started spilling cash on Route 3 West, causing several motorists to exit their vehicles in an attempt to grab the money, authorities said.
+An armored security truck started spilling cash on Route 3 West around 8:30 a.m., causing several motorists to exit their vehicles in an attempt to grab the money, authorities said.

-The incident resulted in two separate motor vehicle crashes and traffic on the highway, police said.
+The incident resulted in two separate motor vehicle crashes and traffic on the highway, according to police.

-Video shows motorists and passengers on the road, picking up money and running back into cars as vehicles attempt to drive through the area.
+Video captured motorists and passengers on the road, picking up money and running back into vehicles as others attempted to drive through the area.

 According to authorities, the armored truck had a malfunction on one of its doors, causing it to become unsecured.